whediger/Roarange-System/README.md

 life.
 As a result we were published in The Journal of Computing in Small Colleges and Universities and presented our project during the CCSC: Rocky Mountain Conference as a tool to help teach future students about computer architecture.
 We also named it Roarange to create a word that rymes with orange.
+(If you didn't know, orange is the most famous english word without a perfect rhyme...until now)

 ## My contribution
 I initiated the project by gaining permission for a multi-person project and finding people to help.